AlexRieber/datascience-teaching/README.md

 ## Problem Sets

-The topics include:
+The topics include the following.

-- Problem Set 1: Basic introduction to R and a short introduction to ggplot as well as a small introduction to data frames
+- Problem Set 1: Basic introduction to R and a short introduction to ggplot as well as a small introduction to data frames.
+[Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067600)
 - Problem Set 2: Basic introduction how to get data into R, join different datasets and manipulate datasets.
 Here we introduce the basic dyplr syntax.
+[Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067683)
 - Problem Set 3: Introduction to ggplot and how to make plots effective and visually appealing.
 Animated graphs as well as maps are also included in this section.
+[Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067712)
 - Problem Set 4: Introduction to linear regression, standard errors, confidence intervals and the interpretation of coefficients.
+[Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067737)
 - Problem Set 5: Introduction to causality with monte-carlo simulations and real world data.
+[Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067774)

+If you like to give these problem sets a try just klick on the above link for every problem set and it will open up an Rstudio Cloud project with the respective problem set.

 See https://github.com/skranz/RTutor for more details about RTutor and links to other problem sets.